-Full-Service Divorce Attorneys in Franklin, Brentwood & Columbia
+Full-Service Divorce Attorneys in Franklin, Brentwood and Columbia

 At the Law Offices of Adrian H. Altshuler & Associates, we understand that divorce is not just a legal matter but a highly personal life event affecting you and your family for years to come.
-Whether you need help filing for separation, filing for divorce or pursuing a collaborative divorce, our compassionate lawyers have the experience and character to vigorously represent your rights.
+Whether you need help filing for separation, filing for divorce or pursuing a collaborative divorce, our compassionate divorce lawyers in Franklin, Brentwood and Columbia have the experience and character to vigorously represent your rights.

-Collaborative law solutions are a relatively new form of divorce but are growing in popularity.
-The collaborative process is different from a traditional divorce in several respects:
+The collaborative divorce process is different from a traditional divorce in several respects:

 - The couple agrees to reach a settlement outside of court.

 - The process involves two lawyers, one representing each spouse.

 - The attorneys and spouses function as a team of four working toward a mutually beneficial resolution.

 - The team works in collaboration with full and voluntary disclosure of records and information shared.